Skip to content

 Promised in the RTD FasTracks sales tax vote in 2004, the 41 mile Northwest Rail Line is intended to connect Denver to Boulder and Longmont via commuter rail.
 However, it has experienced several delays and challenges in development including cost increases that RTD has struggled to find ways to fund.

-The original plan was to pay BNSF, who own the tracks from Westminster to Longmont via Boulder, to double-track the line and electrify it at 25kV AC, which is what the rest of the RTD commuter rail system uses.
-While the double-tracking wasn’t such a deal for a large Class I railroad, the electrification was asking BNSF to do something it had practically zero construction and operating experience in return for no benefit for freight train operations, which would remain diesel powered.
+The original plan was to pay BNSF, who own the tracks from Westminster to Longmont via Boulder, to double-track the line and electrify it at 25kV 60Hz AC, which is what the rest of the RTD commuter rail system uses.
+While the double-tracking wasn’t such a big deal for a large Class I railroad, the electrification was asking BNSF to do something it had practically zero construction and operating experience in return for no benefit for freight train operations, which would remain diesel powered.

 The result was that the costs quoted ballooned from the $461m original estimate to complete the northwest rail one in 2003 (before the FasTracks vote) to $1.5bn in 2018.
 With polling showing that voters were unlikely to approve further sales tax increases, RTD started projecting that they wouldn’t have funds to complete the line until 2042 (now revised to 2044).
 These dates are clearly unpalatable for politicians in Boulder and Longmont, who point out that their communities have now been paying their fair share of FasTracks sales taxes for 20 years with little progress on the line to show for it.